MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 {{< /hint >}}

 {{< hint type=important >}}
-If you already voted or have a prior delegation set up with the sending account (in step 4 below), the procedure will not work.
+If you have **voted or delegated already** with the sending account (in step 4 below), the procedure will not work.
 You first need to unvote or undelegate.
 More explanation on how to do this will follow...
 {{< /hint >}}